Toooomey/primal-gym/README.md

 ## Surface

 ### Colors
-Main colours used in a project:
+The Main colours used in the project were black and red:

-* background color: #ccddff
-* font color: #6217ee
+* Navbar + footer: .danger-red
 * link color: #ff6600
-* hoover color: #ff9000
+* hover color: #ff9000

 ### Fonts

-* As a main font I used Almarai, and as a backup font sans-serif
+* As a main font I used Sans-serif, and an alternate font for the Headers Montserrat.

 ### Images